-At 2 PM Pacific Time today (November 1), TreeHouse Point will open their online calendar for booking treehouses between May 1 and October 31, 2018!
-Many guests who come to stay during this peak hiking season ask for recommendations on the best hikes in the area.
-Today, Joanna Van Ronk, manager at TreeHouse Point and an avid hiker, shares her favorite local hikes.
+Many guests who come to stay at TreeHouse Point ask for recommendations on the best hikes in the area.
+Today, Joanna Van Ronk, the former manager at TreeHouse Point and an avid hiker, shares her favorite local hikes.

 Hesitating to book a weekday stay?
 Weekdays are often the best time to come if you’re interested in hiking, as routes are much more crowded on the weekend!

 Read on for Joanna’s hiking recommendations and click here to learn how to book a summer stay at TreeHouse Point.

 JOANNA'S HIKE RECOMMENDATIONS

 When guests ask for hike recommendations, I suggest routes that will be rewarding regardless of the weather.
 I typically also recommend hikes that are no more than moderately demanding so that hikers will have plenty of energy for more activities afterward.
 My number-one suggestion for a hike near TreeHouse Point that fits these qualities is Twin Falls.

 Twin Falls is the quintessential Washington hike.
 With an abundance of nurse logs and mossy trees, the hike up to the falls has picture-worthy moments around every corner.